Switzerland offers one of the most efficient, scenic, and perfect railway systems in the world.

 For some reason, if you can not use the SBB app, which is great for purchasing tickets, then you can always use the machines at the train stations.

+All train stations have the machines.
 The machine interfaces are always in English as well as in French and German.

 So, if you don’t have the SBB app or can’t use the app, then buy a ticket from the machine.